rastepanyan/training/README.md

 # training
-This is a project for edication purpose
+This is a project for education purpose